wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 practices for deploying Java applications to Liberty in collectives on VMs, using automation and flexible deployment methodologies.

-You will learn how Liberty dynamic routing feature enables routing of HTTP requests to all members of Liberty collectives without regenerating the WebSphere plug-in configuration file when servers, collective members, applications, or virtual hosts are added, removed, started, stopped, or modified.
+You learn how Liberty dynamic routing feature enables routing of HTTP requests to all members of Liberty collectives without regenerating the WebSphere plug-in configuration file when servers, collective members, applications, or virtual hosts are added, removed, started, stopped, or modified.

-You will also learn that Liberty follows a single stream continuous delivery model.
+You also learn that Liberty follows a single stream continuous delivery model.
 There is only one stream of Liberty, no version upgrades necessary.
 Simply install new version (or fixpacks if you prefer) to get the latest performance enhancements, features, and bug fixes.
 Then use